History of the Dallas Mavericks: 1979–1981: Beginnings

 In the Mavericks' debut game, taking place in the brand-new Reunion Arena, the Mavericks stunned the Spurs, 103–92.
 But the Mavs started the season with a discouraging 6–40 record on their way to finishing 15–67.
-However, the Mavericks did make a player acquisition that, while it seemed minor at the time, turned out to play a very important role in the early years of their franchise.
+However, the Mavericks did make a player acquisition that, while it seemed minor at the time, turned out to play an important role in the early years of their franchise.
 Journeyman guard Brad Davis, who played for the Anchorage Northern Knights of the Continental Basketball Association, was tracked down and signed by the Mavs in December.
 At the time, there was absolutely no reason to expect that Davis would be any better than the expansion-level talent the Mavs had.
 But he started the Mavs' final 26 games, led the team in assists, and his career soared.
 He spent the next twelve years with the Mavericks, and eventually his no. 15 jersey was retired.

 The 1981 NBA draft brought three players who would become vital parts of the team.
 The Mavs selected forward Mark Aguirre with the first pick, guard Rolando Blackman ninth, and forward Jay Vincent 24th.
 By the end of his seven-year Mavs career, Aguirre would average 24.6 points per game.
 Blackman contributed 19.2 points over his 11-year career in Dallas.
 But it was Jay Vincent who made the biggest difference for the Mavs in their second season, leading the team in scoring with 21.4 points per game and earning NBA All-Rookie Team honors.
 The Mavericks improved to 28–54, getting out of the Midwest Division cellar as they finished on top of the Utah Jazz.